How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Certified nurse-midwives in Oklahoma can pursue advanced practice specializations and leadership roles:

-• Clinical Specialization: High-risk pregnancy management, reproductive endocrinology
+• Clinical Care: High-risk pregnancy management, reproductive endocrinology

 • Educational Roles: Clinical instruction, academic appointment, continuing education

-• Leadership Positions: Department management, quality improvement, policy development
+• Leadership Roles: Department management, quality improvement, policy development

 • Entrepreneurship: Independent practice establishment, birth center development